Updated: Jun 20

 Understanding that there are many more factors involved, I believe these large concepts are enough to get the point across.

-Here I am, building a business on my MacBook, relying on my phone to not only call/text potential resources within this process, but also available at a moment’s notice if needed by family. (my daughter called in the middle of writing this blog to request a pickup secondary to feeling ill).
+Here I am, building a business on my MacBook, relying on my mobile phone to not only call/text potential resources within this process, but also available at a moment’s notice if needed by family. (my daughter called in the middle of writing this blog to request a pickup secondary to feeling ill on said mobile phone).
 Sitting at a coffee shop that has free WiFi for me to connect to, with my car in the parking lot between the automobiles of the other customers.
 Seth Godin calls what I’m about to say The Practice, and it is about disassociating yourself from the outcome and focusing on the process.

 These prior Innovators did not come up with their ideas on their own.
 Instead, they left their mind open to the possibility- the possibility of a world that offers connectivity, a world that offers community, a world of inclusion, and a world built upon previous ideas.
 Each idea, whether directly or indirectly, feeds upon the previous idea.